Bloom-host/BloomDocs/docs/plugins/VentureChat.md

 ---
-id: luckperms
+id: venturechat
-title: LuckPerms
+title: VentureChat
 hide_title: true
 hide_table_of_contents: false
 sidebar_label: LuckPerms
-description: An essential plugin named LuckPerms that handles server permissions.
+description: An easy to use and customisable plugin for your Chat-based needs.
 keywords:
-  - Luckperms
+  - VentureChat
-  - Permissions
+  - Chat
   - Spigot
   - Bloom.host
   - Pterodactyl Panel
   - Minecraft
 image: https://bloom.host/assets/images/logo.png
 ---
-# LuckPerms
+# VentureChat

 ### What does the plugin do?